Autonomous-Finance/aos-packages/packages/subscribable/README.md

 If you need to customize this, your best place to do so would be
 - VANILLA VERSION: override `pkg.hasEnoughBalance(processId)` -> see `src/storage-vanilla.lua` for reference
-- DB VERSION: override `pgk._store.getTargetsForTopic` -> see `src/storage-db.lua` for reference
+- DB VERSION: override `pgk._store.getTargetsForTopic(topic)` -> see `src/storage-db.lua` for reference

-See details on how to achieve this in the section [above](#2-you-can-override-more-specific-api-functions-of-this-package).
+You can find an example how to override an API function in a section [above](#2-you-can-override-more-specific-api-functions-of-this-package).

 ### Example